 If you want great coffee, along with your breakfast or lunch, skip the chain restaurants and head to Cowboy Coffee Co.
 This hip cafe roasts its own coffee beans and serves locally made pastries to go alongside.
 Voted The Best Coffee Shop In Wyoming by Business Insider Report in 2014, you can relax and enjoy a variety of coffee and espresso drinks, such as the Cowboy Cubano, while you watch the action on the Town Square.
 The breakfast sandwiches are always a hit, as are the lunchtime paninis and homemade soups and chili.
 Gluten-free bread is always an option.
 The friendly staff will blend you a smoothie if you would rather just have a snack.
 Love the coffee?
 Buy a bag to-go on your way out the door.
 That is, if you can tear yourself away from the sofas and the free Wi-Fi.
 The shops in Gaslight Alley right next door are not to be missed, too.

 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

 If you are a fan of Southern barbecue, you are sure to love Jackson’s latest addition to the restaurant scene.
-This lively downtown spot is the go-to choice for a quick family-friendly lunch or dinner option.
+This lively downtown BBQ sportsbar is the go-to choice for a quick family-friendly lunch or dinner option.
 With great deals on meals that come with a rotating selection of special Southern sides (think collard greens, jalapeño cheese grits and banana pudding), there are a range of options to match your hunger.
-There are lighter choices, like a salad topped with freshly smoked turkey, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
-Enjoy the open-air feel on the deck or in front of the building, which overlooks the town’s happening boardwalk.
-A full bar offers a local selection of beers and specialty drinks, and if you love the special sauces added to your sandwich, bottles are available to take home with you.
+There are lighter choices, like a salad topped with freshly smoked turkey or blackened salmon, but if you want to indulge in a platter of ribs or the fried chicken special, you won’t be disappointed.
+Enjoy the open-air feel on the balcony and the private dining room, which overlooks the town’s happening boardwalk.
+A full bar offers a local selection of beers and specialty drinks.
+Moe’s Original Bar B Que always offers takeout and is Jackson Hole’s most affordable catering option for private parties of any size.